 This policy will apply to our collection, handling and use of the other individual’s personal information in the same manner that it applies to your own personal information.

 It is important that the personal information that we collect, hold and use about you is accurate and current.
-Please keep us informed of any changes by contacting our DPO .
+Please keep us informed of any changes by contacting us .
 Under certain circumstances, the law gives you the right to request:

 You can also object to us holding and using your personal information where our legal basis is a legitimate interest (either our legitimate interests or those of a third party).

 Please contact our DPO if you wish to make any of the above requests.
 When you make a request, we may ask you for specific information to help us confirm your identity for security reasons.
 You will not need to pay a fee when you make any of the above requests, but we may charge a reasonable fee or refuse to comply if your request for access is clearly unfounded or excessive.

 8. Feedback and complaints